somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-07-21-tiktok-growth-simplified-how-tokautomator-can-help-you-succeed.md

 ### POST ONLY ###
 post:
   title: "TikTok Growth Simplified: How TokAutomator Can Help You Succeed"
-  excerpt: "Discover how TokAutomator can help you grow your TikTok account effortlessly by automating your activity to gain more followers, likes, and views."
+  description: "Discover how TokAutomator can help you grow your TikTok account effortlessly by automating your activity to gain more followers, likes, and views."
-  author: alex
+  author: rare-ivy
   id: 1721638449
   tags: ["TikTok growth","TokAutomator","automate TikTok","increase TikTok followers","TikTok marketing"]
   categories: ["TikTok Marketing","Social Media Automation","Digital Growth Tools"]